Symposiums

 Symposium Chairs

-Chair: Asst.
+Chair: Assoc.
 Prof. Dr. Kanokwan Ngaosuwan

-Co-Chair: Professor Dr. Tetsuya Kida
+Co-Chair: Prof. Dr. Tetsuya Kida

-Co-Chair: Asst.
+Co-Chair: Assoc.
 Prof. Dr. Weerinda Mens

 SYMPOSIUM SP15: Empowering Science Educators for Global Challenges